 Dock workers in San Francisco and Durban, South Africa, have huge amounts of strategic leverage in the global economy.
 Both have long used that power not just to fight for better wages, but also to fight imperialism and racism.

 Peter Cole is a professor of history at Western Illinois University.
-He is the author of Wobblies on the Waterfront, and writing a new book, Dockworker Power: Race, Technology, and Unions in Durban and the San Francisco Bay Area.
+He is the author of Wobblies on the Waterfront and Dockworker Power: Race and Activism in Durban and the San Francisco Bay Area.

 Ten years ago today, West Coast longshore workers celebrated May Day by walking out against the wars in Iraq and Afghanistan.